 Pedestrian accidents happen due to the following:

 However, the pedestrian is rarely at-fault and has the most to suffer.
-But you need not suffer anymore because professional attorneys will be more than eager to take charge of matters for you and win you maximum compensation without any upfront fees.
+But you need not suffer anymore because professional attorneys will be more than eager to take charge of matters for you and win you compensation without any upfront fees.

 Setting aside the very likely possibility of death in such scenarios, pedestrian accidents are nothing to be taken lightly.
 The severity of injuries associated with such accidents cannot be completely reflected in medical bills or psychiatric consultation fees, because one cannot put a price on pain and suffering.